lmcinnes/umap/doc/parametric_umap.rst

 Saving and loading your model
 -----------------------------

 Unlike non-parametric UMAP Parametric UMAP cannot be saved simply by pickling the UMAP object because of the Keras networks it contains.
-To save Parametric UMAP, there is a build in function:
+To save Parametric UMAP, there is a built in function:

 .. code:: python3